 Network loops are bad news.

-Here’s a recap from Ethan Banks on why:
+Here’s a recap from network engineer Ethan Banks on why:

 In a network, a loop provides a never-ending path for network traffic to follow.
 In Ethernet, frames never die; there’s no time-to-live function attached to a traditional Ethernet frame.
 Therefore, if a loop exists, frames with no explicit destination (like broadcast frames) circle around the network forever.